Laurence-Cullen/ontology_alignment/README.md

 GPU machine IP: 86.17.97.132

 ## Resources
-I will be using the recently released BERT sentence embeddings from Google to encode the names, synonyms and descriptions of terms to vectors of the same length.
+I will be using the recently released BERT sentence embedding model from Google to encode the names, synonyms and descriptions of terms to vectors of the same length.